 Renting a car in Lofoten: finding the best Lofoten or Bodø car rental

 Oh that’s right, you can’t do an epic Lofoten road trip if you don’t have a car!

 Seeing as the four of us were all flying into Bodø and planning to get the ferry across to Lofoten, we decided to rent a car at the airport in Bodø.
 We rented from Sixt, and as tends to be the case with car rentals, you’ll get a better deal the further in advance you book.

 After a quick search, it looks like cars are starting around $55/day for the summer, whereas in the autumn they drop to $45/day.
 You can check the prices here

 You can also rent a car in Lofoten if you’re planning to fly there, though it’s considerably more expensive.
-I couldn’t find any options for under $80/day.
+I did this when I visited in December as I flew into Svolvær, and I paid around $100/day.
 You can check prices here

 Getting to Lofoten from Bodø by ferry (with a car)

 If you do choose to get your car in Bodø don’t worry, you can totally take it on the ferry – it will just cost extra.
 The ferry from Bodø to Moskenes takes between 3 and 4 hours.
 Our journey there was on the longer side and made me quite queasy (consider bringing medicine with you if you get seasick!) but the journey back was totally fine.